Financial Structuring: LBO, MBO, MBI, OBO and Acquisition Structures

 Definition and Core Principles

-The third is the repayment waterfall, or financial waterfall.
+The third is the financial waterfall.
 The target’s operating cash flows first service the senior debt, then the mezzanine debt, then the vendor loan, before remunerating shareholders.
-The DSCR (Debt Service Coverage Ratio = EBITDA / Annual debt service) is the central barometer of any LBO structure: lenders typically require a minimum DSCR of 1.20x to 1.30x over the repayment horizon, with a stress test at -15% EBITDA to validate the structure’s resilience.
+The DSCR (Debt Service Coverage Ratio = EBITDA / Annual debt service) is the central barometer of any LBO structure: lenders typically require a minimum DSCR of 1.20x to 1.30x over the repayment horizon.

 Prior valuation of the target — using DCF and comparable multiples methodologies — is the inseparable starting point of any structuring exercise.
 Without a robust valuation, it is impossible to correctly calibrate leverage, the WACC and expected investor returns.